NAUbackup/VmBackup/README.md

    - The `xe vdi-export` and `xe vdi-import` commands are a relatively new XenServer function and as such the XenServer usage documentation is still evolving. **If you choose to use the vdi-export option, then it is imperative that you verify the restore process with your particular VM's in your environment.** This feature has been available for quite a few releases, however it has only been verified on XenServer 6.5 and the early versions of XenServer Dundee.

- - New **VM pattern wildcard** option for both vm-export and vdi-export.
+ - New **VM prefix wildcard** option for both vm-export and vdi-export.
 This is a powerful feature if you utilize a VM prefix naming convention.
 Syntax examples include: vm-export=PROD* and vdi-export=PRD-with-many-disks*
  - New configuration **exclude=vm_name** option to filter out VMs from the vm-export and vdi-export VM selection list.
-Currently, the exclude parameter must specify a specific vm_name and can not be a VM pattern wildcard.
+Currently, the exclude parameter must specify a specific vm_name and can not be a VM prefix wildcard.
  - New command line **preview** option.
 This will show all config parameters, VMs have been selected for vm-export and vdi-export.
 If there are any configuration errors then they will be flagged.
- - New command line **vm-selector** options include vm-export, vdi-export, and VM pattern wildcard options.
+ - New command line **vm-selector** options include vm-export, vdi-export, and VM prefix wildcard options.
  - VM export and VDI export now supports **VM names with spaces**.
    - Note all vm-export, vdi-export, exclude and VM-selectors continue to be **case sensitive**.
  - The command line password can now be obscured into a password file.
 See "VmBackup.py help" on how to use and create the password file.